 Co-Chairs: Professors Evelyn Korkor Ansah and Corrina Moucheraud

 Co-Chairs: Professors Marcia Castro, Núria Casamitjana, Friday Okonofua, and Marcel Tanner

 Members/Additional Authors: Margaret Gyapong, Maurice Itoe, Charles Mbogo, Halima Mwenesi, and Fredros Okumu

 Guiding questions across the above-noted topics/themes include: (1) Who is deciding? (e.g., global financing decision-making); (2) How do we more effectively—and more equitably—deliver services universally (everyone, but not everything)? and (3) What is the current and necessary capacity to solve problems at the country-level?

-As part of this “Rethinking Malaria” process, the WHO’s Global Malaria Programme will coordinate a regional consultative process, which will also begin with the continent with the highest burden of malaria.
+As part of this “Rethinking Malaria” process, the WHO’s Global Malaria Programme coordinated a regional consultative process in June 2021, which also began with the continent with the highest burden of malaria.

 Advisory Committee & Sponsors

-This “Rethinking Malaria” engagement is sponsored by the Bill & Melinda Gates Foundation, J.C.
-Flowers Foundations, Harvard University’s Defeating Malaria: From the Genes to the Globe Initiative, and the Takemi Program in International Health at the Harvard Chan.
+This “Rethinking Malaria” global engagement is financially sponsored by the Bill & Melinda Gates Foundation, J.C.
+Flowers Foundation, Harvard University’s Defeating Malaria: From the Genes to the Globe Initiative, and the Takemi Program in International Health at the Harvard Chan.